What is the Gartner Magic Quadrant? Meaning and application

-Gartner Magic Quadrant: this article will explain the research method Gartner Magic Quadrant.
-Gartner is a research and consultancy firm in the IT sector.
-You will read about the meaning of this tool and its origin, how it works and a short summary.
+Gartner Magic Quadrant: this article will explain the research method of the Gartner Magic Quadrant.
+Next to what it is, highlights this article also how it works in practice, the assessment criteria adn a short summary.
 Enjoy reading!

 What is the Gartner Magic Quadrant?